40net-cloud/fortinet-azure-solutions/FortiGate/Playground/CustomVHD-Active-Passive-ELB-ILB/README.md

 # Introduction

 More and more enterprises are turning to Microsoft Azure to extend internal data centers and take advantage of the elasticity of the public cloud.
 While Azure secures the infrastructure, you are responsible for protecting everything you put in it.
-Fortinet Security Fabric provides Azure the broad protection, native integration and automated management enabling customers with consistent enforcement and visibility across their multi-cloud infrastructure.
+Fortinet Security Fabric provides Azure with the broad protection, native integration and automated management enabling customers with consistent enforcement and visibility across their multi-cloud infrastructure.

-This ARM template deploys a High Availability pair of FortiGate Next-Generation Firewallis accompanied by the required infrastructure.
+This ARM template deploys a High Availability pair of FortiGate Next-Generation Firewalls accompanied by the required infrastructure.
 Additionally, Fortinet Fabric Connectors deliver the ability to create dynamic security policies.

 # Design

 In Microsoft Azure, you can deploy an active/passive pair of FortiGate VMs that communicate with each other and the Azure fabric.
 This FortiGate setup will receive the to be inspected traffic using user defined routing (UDR) and public IPs.
 You can send all or specific traffic that needs inspection, going to/coming from on-prem networks or public internet by adapting the UDR routing.

-This Azure ARM template will automatically deploy a full working environment containing the the following components.
+This Azure ARM template will automatically deploy a full working environment containing the following components.

-  - 2 FortiGate firewall's in an active/passive deployment
+  - 2 FortiGate firewalls in an active/passive deployment
-  - 1 external Azure Standard Load Balancer for communication with internet
+  - 1 external Azure Standard Load Balancer for communication with the internet
-  - 1 internal Azure Standard Load Balancer to receive all internal traffic and forwarding towards Azure Gateways connecting ExpressRoute or Azure VPN's
+  - 1 internal Azure Standard Load Balancer to receive all internal traffic and forwarding towards Azure Gateways connecting ExpressRoute or Azure VPNs
   - 1 VNET with 2 protected subnets and 4 subnets required for the FortiGate deployment (external, internal, ha mgmt and ha sync)
   - User Defined Routes (UDR) for the protected subnets

 ![VNET peering design](images/fgt-ha.png)

-This ARM template can also be used to extend or customized based on your requirements.
-Additional subnets besides the one's mentioned above are not automatically generated.
-By adapting the ARM templates you can add additional subnets which prefereably require their own routing tables.
+This ARM template can also be used to extend or customize based on your requirements.
+Additional subnets besides the ones mentioned above are not automatically generated.
+By adapting the ARM templates you can add additional subnets which preferably require their own routing tables.

 ## How to deploy

 The FortiGate solution can be deployed using the Azure Portal or Azure CLI.
-There are 4 variables needed to complete kickstart the deployment.
+There are 4 variables needed to kickstart the deployment.
 The deploy.sh script will ask them automatically.
 When you deploy the ARM template the Azure Portal will request the variables as a requirement.

-  - PREFIX : This prefix will be added to each of the resources created by the templates for easy of use, manageability and visibility.
+  - PREFIX : This prefix will be added to each of the resources created by the templates for ease of use, manageability and visibility.
   - LOCATION : This is the Azure region where the deployment will be deployed
-  - USERNAME : The username used to login to the FortiGate GUI and SSH mangement UI.
+  - USERNAME : The username used to login to the FortiGate GUI and SSH management UI.
   - PASSWORD : The password used for the FortiGate GUI and SSH management UI.

 ### Azure Portal